-English Arizona Board of Directors Board of Directors Colorado Board of Directors Illinois Indiana Board of Directors Oregon Board of Directors Tennessee Board of Directors Washington Board of Directors
+English Arizona Board of Directors Colorado Board of Directors Illinois Board of Directors Indiana Board of Directors National Board of Directors Oregon Board of Directors Tennessee Board of Directors Washington Board of Directors

 Aswad Thomas, is the current Vice President of the Alliance for Safety and Justice (ASJ), National Director of ASJ’s flagship project, Crime Survivors for Safety and Justice (CSSJ) and the author of a book titled, The Stars Represent You and Me.